History of Spain (1700–1808): War of the Spanish Succession

 The last few years of the rule of the mentally challenged and childless Spanish Habsburg Charles II, were dominated by the politics of who would succeed the unfortunate monarch, the last Spanish king of the Habsburg dynasty.
 Spain was at the center of this political crisis, but it was the "object not the arbiter."
 Economic troubles, the decay of the Spanish bureaucracy, a series of defeats in wars against France, and the erosion of imperial institutions in the seventeenth century had left Charles the king of a declining empire, and his physical and mental weakness provided him with little ability to reverse the course of his country.
 The vastness and wealth of the ultramarine Spanish Empire in the New World and the Philippines, along with her naval resources, had made Spain a vital part of European power politics.
 If the throne of Spain was to go to a relative of the king of France, or if the two countries were to be united, the balance of power in Europe would shift in France's favor.
 The wealth of the Spanish overseas empire would flow to France.
 If it remained in the hands of another member of the anti-French, Austrian Habsburg dynasty, the status quo would remain.
 European politics at the end of the 17th century became dominated by establishing an orderly succession in Spain that would not alter the balance between Europe's great powers.

 Bourbon France and Habsburg Austria and its allies went to war to determine the successor to Charles.
 The prize was the wealth of the Spanish Empire.
 The War of the Spanish Succession (1702–14) was won by France, but by the Treaty of Utrecht that ended the conflict, the French and Spanish Bourbon dynasties pledged not to unite formally.
-Louis XIV of France's exclamation that the "Now there are no more Pyrenees!", after his grandson became Spain's monarch, did not come to pass.
+Louis XIV's exclamation that the "Now there are no more Pyrenees!", after his grandson became Spain's monarch, did not come to pass.
 Although Charles II's chosen heir inaugurated a new dynastic house in Spain, the Habsburg Spanish empire in Europe was reduced to the Iberian peninsula itself, with the loss of the Spanish possessions in Italy (the Duchy of Milan, Kingdom of Sicily, Kingdom of Naples, and Kingdom of Sardinia) and the Spanish Netherlands, and Britain captured Gibraltar and the island of Menorca as well.
 The Treaty of Utrecht ended the conflict and Philip V of Spain renounced any claims to the French throne.
 Before the conflict ended, Philip's young wife, Maria Louisa of Savoy (1688–1714) died, but the Bourbon royal succession was assured with the birth of two sons.